bishengliu/warehouse/README.md

 | /api/Products/stocks | GET | get stock info for all product |
 | /api/Products/stocks/{id} | GET | get a product stock info |

-# database design
+# Database design
 ![warehouse db](./db_diagram.PNG)

-# file upload specification
+# File upload specification
 - you can upload a json file containing the articles via [http://localhost:8080/api/Inventory/upload](http://localhost:8080/api/Inventory/upload).
 The json file is expected to have the following structure: